fcjz/fcjz/readme.md

 Our main development direction is knowledge management and website construction, and some projects are currently under development, so stay tuned.

+Thank you for your support in front of the screen.🙏

 ![fcjz's GitHub stats](https://github-readme-stats.vercel.app/api?username=fcjz&theme=graywhite&show_icons=true)